kaiko-ai/typedspark/docs/source/contributing.rst

 ---------
 Notebooks
 ---------
 If you make changes that affect the documentation, please rerun the documentation notebooks in ``docs/source/``.
-You can do so by runningthe following command in the root of the repository:
+You can do so by running the following command in the root of the repository:

 .. code-block:: bash